Once

 cattle ranches once in a while).

-Peterson waited a
+John waited a

 couple of days thinking over what his next step should be.
 He